HS Arts

 Grades 9 and 10

-During the first two years of high school, students have Art as a weekly subject where they experience the creative process behind projects that have a specific artistic intention, formed though research, analysis and development of skills.
-Apart from exploring with different techniques and media (such as relief printmaking, realistic portrait drawing and kinetic art sculpture), the subject also has a theoretical and historical approach to the arts.
+During the first two years of high school, students may select one of the Visual Arts electives.
+Both year-long and semester-long electives are offered.
+In all art classes students experience the creative process behind projects that have a specific artistic intention, formed though research, analysis and development of skills.
+Apart from exploring with different techniques and media (such as relief printmaking, acrylic painting ceramic sculpture, and much more), the subject also has a theoretical and historical approach to the arts.
 Students learn methods of analysis and criticism to study particular historical art periods, movements and artists.

-The course is organized in thematic units where students reflect upon the liaisons between art and memory, status, protest, converging cultures, architecture and more!
+The courses are organized in thematic units where students reflect upon the liaisons between art and expression, nature, protest, converging cultures, photography and more!

 IB Visual Arts: Grades 10 and 11